 All employees are required to be on direct deposit.
 Direct deposit allows employees to have their paychecks deposited directly into their checking and/or savings accounts.
-The payroll check would be deposited into their account and available the first thing on payday.
-Employees would still will receive an earnings statement, which would resemble the payroll check, listing the gross amount with all deductions and net amount of payroll.
+Employees will receive an earnings statement listing the gross amount with all deductions and net amount of payroll.
+Employees should regularly check their earnings statement to verify proper deductions, accruals and personal information.